How I Make My Custom Protea Potting Soil (2026 Update).

 To finish the mix, I add:

-• 4 lbs gypsum – about 2 tablespoons per 15-gallon batch
+• 4 lbs dolomite – about 6 tablespoons per 15-gallon batch

-The iron keeps foliage green, while gypsum helps manage salts, especially if you’re using municipal water.
+The iron keeps foliage green, while dolomite keeps the acidity in the right range and adds Magnesium.
+Azomite adds some micronutrients (but isn't essential) - you'll find the best range of Macro and Minor nutrients in Gondwanaland Protea Fertilizer.
 After mixing, I let the soil sit for 1–2 weeks to settle and balance before potting plants.

 Ready to Grow